jsvgoncalves/epic_code/README.md

 # epic_code
-Epic code from the past that helped humans
+Epic code from the past that helped humanity progress.